SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction: Abstract

 \section{Abstract}

-Time series is a special type of sequence data, a set of observations collected at even time intervals and ordered chronologically.
-Existing deep learning techniques use generic sequence models (e.g., recurrent neural network, Transformer model, or temporal convolutional network) for time series analysis, which ignore some of its unique properties.
-In particular, three components characterize time series: trend, seasonality, and irregular components, and the former two components enable us to perform forecasting with reasonable accuracy.
-Other types of sequence data do not have such characteristics.

-Motivated by the above, in this paper, we propose a novel neural network architecture that conducts sample convolution and interaction for temporal modeling and apply it for the time series forecasting problem, namely \textbf{SCINet}.
-Compared to conventional dilated causal convolution architectures, the proposed downsample-convolve-interact architecture enables multi-resolution analysis besides expanding the receptive field of the convolution operation, which facilitates extracting temporal relation features with enhanced predictability.
-Experimental results show that SCINet achieves significant prediction accuracy improvement over existing solutions across various real-world time series forecasting datasets.
-Our codes and data are presented in the supplemental material.
+One unique property of time series is that the temporal relations are largely preserved after downsampling into two sub-sequences.
+By taking advantage of this property, we propose a novel neural network architecture that conducts sample convolution and interaction for temporal modeling and forecasting, named \textbf{SCINet}.
+Specifically, SCINet is a recursive \emph{downsample-convolve-interact} architecture.
+In each layer, we use multiple convolutional filters to extract \emph{distinct yet valuable} temporal features from the downsampled sub-sequences or features.
+By combining these rich features aggregated from multiple resolutions, SCINet effectively models time series with complex temporal dynamics.
+Experimental results show that SCINet achieves significant forecasting accuracy improvements over both existing convolutional models and Transformer-based solutions across various real-world time series forecasting datasets.
+Our codes and data are available at \url{https://github.com/cure-lab/SCINet}.